stefanman125/ImmersiveTableTop/README.md

 # Immersive Table

 This part of the project is still being brainstormed.
 The idea is to have a face-up display, inside of a table acting as the game board.
 As the game board, players would place supplementary pieces on the display as they would on a game board.

 This lets users select many different types of game boards, such that dont have a physical game mat or board.

 Some things under consideration are:

 - Should the display have touchscreen capabilities?
   - Games that have metal pieces may unintentionally touch parts of the screen?
 - Should there be a textured film/cover on top of the display to not damage it and make it feel better?
   - Games that have metal pieces may damage the screen
 - What viewing angles does the display need in order for all the players to see it well?
 - How big should the display be?
   - Imagine big games with large player sizes like Twilight Imperium with 8 players
+  - 32" and 40" and pretty common sizes for TVs
+  - check aspect ratio.
+Maybe there are non-16:9 displays
 - How much space on the borders of the table should be left for players to put the games pieces?
 - Should the table be at regular height, or bar height?